 Why I love these apple cheddar tuna patties

-While normally, you’ll find tuna patties made with lots of lemon flavor (juice and zest), sometimes capers and fresh parsley or dill.
-Even a raw egg in there as a binder, I wanted this recipe to reflect fall as we move into the season.
+While normally, you’ll find tuna patties made with lots of lemon flavor (juice and zest), sometimes capers and fresh parsley or dill, I wanted this recipe to reflect fall as we move into the season.

 The grated apple adds a nice tart flavor (I used a Granny Smith) while providing the moisture needed to help bind the patties together (like lemon juice otherwise would).